 The College cannot provide an exhaustive list of all possible infractions involving vehicles.
-However, some infractions that may result in citations/sanctions include, but are not limited to, violation of campus parking policies, non-registration or improper registration of vehicles, manipulation of the registration process, improper waiver of parking registration requirements, causing damage with vehicles, riding anywhere in/on a vehicle other than in a designated seat inside of the vehicle's cabin or cab, and moving violations (such as driving while impaired, speeding, careless and reckless driving, and running stop signs).
+However, some infractions that may result in citations/sanctions include, but are not limited to, violation of campus parking policies, non-registration or improper registration of vehicles, manipulation of the registration process, causing damage with vehicles, riding anywhere in/on a vehicle other than in a designated seat inside of the vehicle's cabin or cab, and moving violations (such as driving while impaired, speeding, careless and reckless driving, and running stop signs).

 Fines/Fees.
 There will be a fee charged for each citation/parking ticket issued.
 For example, a parking violation typically results in a \$30.00 fine.
-However, some violations may result in significantly higher fines (for example, misuse of a Commuter hangtag may result in a \$500.00 sanction).
-An individual may also be charged for restitution if damage is caused to campus (for example, damage caused to campus grounds by parking or operating a vehicle on the grass).
+However, some violations may result in significantly higher fines (for example, misuse of a Commuter hangtag or causing damage to campus grounds by parking or operating a vehicle on the grass).
+An individual may also be charged for restitution if damage is caused to campus.